dfinity/motoko/design/system-api.md

 as introduced in the [Bidirectional Asynchronous Messaging] proposal.
 We call this the *message entry point*.

-The proivided `msgref` is valid only during the execution of this method.
+The provided `msgref` is valid only during the execution of this method.

 *Alternative design:* A single static entry-point `receive` that can query the requested `name` via the `msgref`, and do dynamic dispatch.